Meeco/docs/releases/svx-1.2.1.md

 * Invited Administrators incorrectly move between 'Current' and 'Pending' statuses.
 * Archived Organisations incorrectly displayed alongside empty state text in context switching menu.
-* Logout modal appears but fails to log out the user after archiving a Tenant.
+* Logout modal appears but fails to log the user out after archiving a Tenant.
 * Error message displayed during Organisation creation, despite successful record creation.
 * Invited Tenant Administrators are not displayed in the 'Pending' status.
 * "Credential not found" message appears after opening a verification request.
 * 401 error encountered during ATOM delegation for administrators.
 * Organisation Administrators can archive Organisations but are unable to reinstate them.
-* 404 error encountered when viewing credential schema.
+* 404 error encountered when viewing a credential schema.
 * No Organisations available for selection when creating a credential schema, despite existing Organisations in the Tenant.
 * Error encountered during the action of creating a credential schema.
 * New Organisation Administrators are incorrectly invited as Tenant Administrators.